blugo2/IT209/README.md

 # IT209
-This is a school project for IT209 with my partner William Duggleby Group Members: William Duggleby, Brendon Lugo
+This is a school project for IT209

+Group Members: William Duggleby, Brendon Lugo

 Project Scope: Text based adventure game